 SLIPPERY ROCK, Pa. - Long before social media and even before Americans watched television to follow the news, a crime captured the attention of the entire nation, and it involved a famous family with a loose tie to what is now Slippery Rock University.
 On this date, March 1, in 1932, Charles Augustus Lindbergh Jr., the 20-month-old son of American aviation hero Charles Lindbergh, was kidnapped from the family's mansion in Hopewell, New Jersey.

-Lindbergh's wife, and mother of the baby, was Anne Morrow-Lindbergh, whose grandfather was Joseph Morrow, the first president of SRU, which was founded in 1889 as Slippery Rock Normal School.
+Lindbergh's wife, and mother of the baby, was Anne Morrow-Lindbergh, whose grandfather was James Morrow, the first president of SRU, which was founded in 1889 as Slippery Rock Normal School.